Skip to main content

 Keep harmful radioactive waste out of our children's food, conventionally grown or organic

-Every nuclear reactor vents and discharges manmade radiation into air and waterways during operations.
+THE PROBLEM: Every nuclear reactor vents and discharges manmade radiation into air and waterways during operations.
 Tritium, a known carcinogen, closely resembles water in structure and therefore isn't being filtered at all due to complexity and cost.
 Additional radionuclides, including cesium 134 and 137, are part of the industry's operational mix.
-The Trump Administration vows to set a course to quadruple the U.S. nuclear capacity by 205; meanwhile, the FDA continues to stonewall a 2013 Citizen Petition filed by alarmed parents and experts to better protect our food supply against cancer and chronic disease- causing toxins generated by all nuclear reactors.
-When cesium (which is relatively easy to test for) is detected, other radionuclides are also present.
+The FDA needs to act on a 2013 Citizen Petition filed by alarmed parents and experts to better protect our food supply against cancer and chronic disease- causing toxins.

-The allowable level of carcinogenic radioactive cesium in the U.S. is 1200 Bq/kg in food.
+THE POLICY: The allowable level of carcinogenic radioactive cesium in the U.S. is 1200 Bq/kg in food.
 Japan, which is still suffering a triple nuclear meltdown, has a limit of 50 Bq/kg for children and 100 Bq/kg for adults.
-Food that is legally unacceptable for consumers in Japan is considered perfectly fine to be exported to the U.S. and there is still no end in sight to the crisis at Fukushima.
+Food that is legally unacceptable for consumers in Japan can be exported to the U.S., meanwhile there is still no end in sight to the crisis at Fukushima.
 Both of the limits are way too high to protect our children and their caregivers.
 We are asking that the limit be reduced to 5 Bq/kg for all food, nutritional supplements and pharmaceuticals--lower when technology allows-- and that we quickly and responsibly institute widespread, transparent testing to ensure this limit, particularly in the wake of Japan's catastrophic and ongoing radiation releases from Fukushima Daiichi's triple nuclear meltdowns.

 Why is this important?

-An official Citizen’s Petition to the FDA has been filed to put important safeguards into motion https://www.regulations.gov/document/FDA-2013-P-0291-0001 where your comments are welcome.
+TAKE ACTION: An official Citizen’s Petition legal document to the Food and Drug Administration has been filed to put important safeguards into motion https://www.regulations.gov/document/FDA-2013-P-0291-0001 where your comments are welcome.

-Please help support that effort by signing and sharing this SignOn companion petition widely.
-We must begin to know how much radiation is in the food we are serving our families, so we can decide what is safe to feed them.
+signing and sharing this SignOn companion petition widely.
+We must begin to know how much radiation is in the food we are serving our families, so we can decide what is safe to feed them!
 All protections in our food supply have been fought for and won.
 We can win this too.

 MORE INFO: